Ravindra Pratap Singh

-Ravindra Pratap Singh (7 July 1938) was an Indian politician associated with Jana Sangh, Janata Party, and BJP.
+Ravindra Pratap Singh (7 July 1938) is an Indian former politician associated with Jana Sangh, Janata Party, and BJP.
 He was elected to the Lok Sabha, lower house of the Parliament of India from Amethi, Uttar Pradesh defeating Sanjay Gandhi in the 1977 Indian general election as member of the Janata Party.

 Personal life

 Singh was born on 7 July 1938 to Naresh Bahadur Singh at Vijayi Mau village, Kunda Tehsil, Pratapgarh district.
 He got his primary education from Gandhi Higher Secondary School, Sangipur, Pratapgarh.
 He received his Bachelor of Commerce and LLB degrees from Udai Pratap Autonomous College in Varanasi.
 Singh married Nirmala Devi in February 1952, with whom he had three sons and three daughters.
 By profession he was a lawyer and agriculturist.